 Do you import goods from a developing country or upcoming market?
 Are you looking to expand, but are unable to get finance from a bank?
 Supply Chain Finance supports import by Dutch entrepreneurs with guarantees and loans up to a maximum of € 15 million.

 You can get a loan for the purchase of goods from your local supplier.
 Under specific conditions, you can also get finance to help your local supplier in a DGGF country grow.
 Read more about Supply Chain Finance.
 Or check our interactive tool to see if you meet the criteria.

 Do you want to expand your activities in developing countries?
 The Dutch Good Growth Fund Technical Assistance (DGGF TA) provides additional support to Dutch businesses.
-TA is available to startups as well as established SME companies.
+TA is available to starters as well as established companies.